 Accurate tracking and allocation of all business costs

-Systematic testing of different prices to optimize results
+Systematic testing of different prices to improve results

 Successful pricing implementation requires a systematic approach that combines analytical rigor with market intuition.
 The best pricing strategies are those that can be executed consistently across the organization while remaining flexible enough to adapt to changing market conditions.